GenerousLabs/git-remote-encrypted/packages/git-remote-encrypted/README.md

 - This software is extremely experimental, do not rely on it for anything important.
 There are probably gaping holes in the crypto.
 Issues or PRs welcome.

+## Development

+To develop this locally, you can do the following:

+- `yarn workspaces run build`
+- `ln -s ~/bin/git-remote-encrypted $(pwd)/cli/index.js`
+  - Or equivalent.
+Essentially you need a symlink in your PATH that is called `git-remote-encrypted` and that targets the `cli/index.js` file in this folder.
+- You need to rerun the build command after each change, or run the appropriate watch command for both this package and the dependent `git-remote-helper` and `git-encrypted` packages.